 (Orestes at Athens, VII.655-665, transl.
 Taplin 2018, 150).

 This argument wins over only half of the jury, and yet it leads to Orestes being absolved.
 Athena herself agrees with Apollo: ‘this is because no mother gave me birth, / and so in every way I’m for the male—/except for intercourse—with all my heart. / I’m strongly on the father’s side, / and shall not grant a wife’s fate precedence—/not one who killed her man, the master of her house’ (Orestes at Athens, VII.735-740, transl.
 Taplin 2018, 152).

-The ideology of women subordination to men is also at the core of Orestes’s own plan to kill her mother.
+The ideology of women’s subordination to men is also at the core of Orestes’s own plan to kill his mother.
 Orestes was threatened to do so by Apollo himself, who announced that failing to vindicate his father would have led him to excruciating pains.
 And yet, Orestes himself acknowledges: